AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/unit-testing.md

    * **`String expected`** sets the expected value.
 We will set this to "**Jane Done**".
    * **`ctx.currentResource`** sets the context of the mock resource to evaluate the code against, so this is set to **/content/byline** as that is where the mock byline content resource is loaded.
    * **`Byline byline`** instantiates the Byline Sling Model by adapting it from the mock Request object.
-   * **`String actual`** invokes the method we're testing, **getName(),** on the Byline Sling Model object.
+   * **`String actual`** invokes the method we're testing, `getName()`, on the Byline Sling Model object.
    * **`assertEquals`** asserts the expected value matches the value returned by the byline Sling Model object.
 If these values are not equal, the test will fail.

 2. Run the test... and it fails with a `NullPointerException`.

-   Note that this test does NOT fail because we never defined a "**name**" property in the mock JSON, that will cause the test to fail however the test execution hasn't gotten to that point!
-This test fails due to a **NullPointerException** on the byline object itself.
+   Note that this test does NOT fail because we never defined a `name` property in the mock JSON, that will cause the test to fail however the test execution hasn't gotten to that point!
+This test fails due to a `NullPointerException` on the byline object itself.

 3. In the [Reviewing BylineImpl.java](#reviewing-bylineimpl-java) video above, we discuss how if `@PostConstruct init()` throws an exception it prevents the Sling Model from instantiating, and that is what's happening here.